This syndrome is caused by mutations in the gene that codes for a protein called fibrillin.

 People with Marfan syndrome are taller than expected for their age and family.
 Their arm span (the distance between fingertips when the arms are outstretched) is greater than their height.
 Their fingers are long and thin.
 Often, the breastbone (sternum) is deformed and pushed outward or inward.
 The joints may be very flexible.
 Flat feet Pes planus (flat feet) Clubfoot (talipes equinovarus) is a birth defect in which the foot and ankle are twisted out of shape or position.
-The usual clubfoot is a down and inward turning of the hind foot and ankle... read more , a deformity of the knee joint that causes the knee to bend backward, and a humpback with an abnormal curve of the spine ( kyphoscoliosis Scheuermann Disease Kyphosis is an abnormal curving of the spine that causes a humpback.
+Birth defects, also called congenital anomalies, are physical abnormalities... read more , a deformity of the knee joint that causes the knee to bend backward, and a humpback with an abnormal curve of the spine (kyphoscoliosis Scheuermann Disease Kyphosis is an abnormal curving of the spine that causes a humpback.
 (See also Overview of Bone Disorders in Children.)
 The upper back normally curves forward somewhat.
 Some children have a... read more ) are common, as are hernias.
 Usually, the person has little fat under the skin.
 The roof of the mouth is often high.

 Pregnancy increases the risk of aortic dissection.
 Caesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
 In the United States, up to 30% of deliveries are cesarean.
 Doctors use a cesarean delivery... read more (C-section) is often recommended to minimize the risk.

 If the aorta gradually widens or dilates, the aortic valve, which leads from the heart into the aorta, may begin to leak (called aortic regurgitation Aortic Regurgitation Aortic regurgitation is leakage of blood back through the aortic valve each time the left ventricle relaxes.
 Aortic regurgitation is due to deterioration of the aortic valve and the surrounding... read more ).
 Widening of the aorta occurs in 50% of children and in 60 to 80% of adults.
-The mitral valve, which is located between the left atrium and ventricle, may leak ( mitral regurgitation Mitral Regurgitation Mitral regurgitation is leakage of blood backward through the mitral valve each time the left ventricle contracts.
-Genetic weakness of the mitral valve tissue (myxomatous degeneration) and heart... read more ) or bulge backward into the left atrium ( mitral valve prolapse Mitral Valve Prolapse (MVP) Mitral valve prolapse is a disorder in which the valve flaps (cusps) bulge into the left atrium when the left ventricle contracts, sometimes allowing leakage (regurgitation) of blood into the... read more ).
+The mitral valve, which is located between the left atrium and ventricle, may leak (mitral regurgitation Mitral Regurgitation Mitral regurgitation is leakage of blood backward through the mitral valve each time the left ventricle contracts.
+Disorders directly affecting the mitral valve and heart attack are the most... read more ) or bulge backward into the left atrium (mitral valve prolapse Mitral Valve Prolapse (MVP) Mitral valve prolapse is a disorder in which the valve flaps (cusps) bulge into the left atrium when the left ventricle contracts, sometimes allowing leakage (regurgitation) of blood into the... read more ).

 The lens of one or both eyes may be displaced (dislocated).
 People are very nearsighted (unable to see distant objects clearly).
 The light-sensitive area at the back of the eye (retina) may detach from the rest of the eye (see Detachment of the Retina Detachment of the Retina Detachment of the retina is separation of the retina (the transparent, light-sensitive structure at the back of the eye) from the underlying layer to which it is attached.
 People notice a sudden... read more ).
 Displacement of the lens and detachment of the retina may cause permanent loss of vision.